Congress bets on new frontmen to revive fortunes in Uttarakhand

 The party faces its first big test in Champawat assembly bypoll later this month

-Two months after the Congress received a drubbing in the assembly polls in Uttarakhand, the party is trying to get its act together in the hill state.
-The party has made big changes to its state leadership at a time when it is trying to prevent the poaching of its 19 MLAs and end factionalism.
+Two months after the Congress received a drubbing in the Assembly polls in Uttarakhand, the party is trying to get its act together in the hill State — ending factionalism and preventing the poaching of its 19 MLAs.

 More trouble

 Ironically, these appointments, which were made to contain rebellion and introduce fresh energy in the party’s rank and file, have sparked dissent within the party.
-Three-time MLA from Dharchula constituency, Harish Dhami, has spoken publicly against these decisions, saying senior and honest leaders were being ignored while newcomers were being given leadership positions.
+Three-time MLA from Dharchula constituency, Harish Dhami, has spoken publicly against these decisions, saying senior and honest leaders were being ignored and newcomers given leadership positions.

-Mr. Dhami even offered to vacate his seat for Chief Minister Pushkar Singh Dhami, as a hint of his shifting loyalties.
+Mr. Dhami even offered to vacate his seat for the Chief Minister as a hint of his shifting loyalties.
 Party insiders say that a lot of efforts were put into pacifying him.

-In a recent setback to the party, Jot Singh Bisht, a senior Congress leader, and a known face in Garhwal politics, switched over to the Aam Aadmi Party (AAP).
-In his recent Facebook post, Mr. Bisht said factionalism, indiscipline, neglect of loyal workers and lopsided decision making, the future of the party was in jeopardy.
+In a recent setback to the party, Jot Singh Bisht, a senior Congress leader and a known face in Garhwal politics, switched over to the Aam Aadmi Party (AAP).
+In his recent Facebook post, Mr. Bisht said given the factionalism, indiscipline, neglect of loyal workers and lopsided decision-making, the future of the party was in jeopardy.

 Reacting to these developments, Congress spokesperson Garima Dasauni said, “If leaders who have held prominent positions in the party are making such statements, then whose responsibility was it to work on the shortcomings of the party?”

-Replying to a question regarding factionalism within the party, Mathura Dutt Joshi, Secretary (Organization) PCC, said, “No big leader of the party has ever talked about joining another party.
-We are now are working at the grassroots to rebuild the organisation and enhance the morale of party workers”.
+“No big leader of the party has ever talked about joining another party.
+We are now are working at the grassroots to rebuild the organisation and enhance the morale of party workers,” said Mathura Dutt Joshi, secretary (organisation) of the PCC.

 The Garhwal region has been a particular area of concern for the party as it was able to secure only three out of the 30 seats from this part of the State.

-The party has already deployed its top brass in Champawat to enhance the morale of the party workers, which is believed to have taken a further beating after 22 BDC Block Development Committee members, a municipal chief and three councillors switched over to the BJP.
+The Congress has already deployed its top brass in Champawat to enhance the morale of the workers that had taken a further beating after 22 Block Development Committee members, a municipal chief and three councillors switched over to the BJP.

 - Comments will be moderated by The Hindu editorial team.